fossabot/Deploy_DDS/README.md

 :fire:  Data Driven Simulator is python base script which predicts the ignition delay based on the experimental data.
-It uses error based clustering technique to divide the data into three clusters based on relative and absolute error of predicted and actual ignition delay to obtain the regression models.
+It uses error based clustering technique to divide the data into three clusters based on relative error in prediction and sign of prediction error to obtain the accurate regression models.
+It works perfectly fine with data having continious dependent (output) variable.

 ---
 ## System Requirements: